Revised October 15, 2015

-- Reducing the stigma associated with being a consumer of mental health, substance abuse, and/or suicide prevention services through billboard campaigns and by developing teams of survivors and professionals in each of the eight regions to train and speak to groups of professionals and gatekeepers who come into contact with youth.
+- Reducing the stigma associated with being a consumer of mental health, substance abuse, and/or suicide prevention services through billboard campaigns and by developing teams of survivors and professionals in each of the eight regions to train and speak to groups of professionals and gatekeepers who encounter youth.

 - Collaborating and networking with existing professional conferences to include youth suicide prevention workshops.

-- Helping each school and college write a suicide intervention plan and follow-up services for those at immediate risk using the American Association of Suicidology Guidelines for Postventions.
+- Helping each school and college write a suicide intervention plan and follow-up services for those at immediate risk using best-practice protocols.

 - Maintaining Tennessee Suicide Prevention Resource Directories for each of the eight regions of the state and distributing this information to key stakeholders such as school personnel, colleges, mental health providers, crisis centers, faith-based communities, juvenile courts, and social service providers, as well as making these directories available through the TSPN website.